1. Businesses

 Below are some of the frequently asked questions, and responses from the New Mexico Taxation and Revenue Department in regard to delinquent property tax auctions.

-Delinquent property tax auctions are held in the county where the property is located at either the county seat (courthouse) or at a place PTD designates.
-PTD strongly urges all potential bidders to inspect the property ahead of time and check the paper history on the chain of title before the auction.
+Yes, The New Mexico Property Tax Division (PTD) strongly urges all potential bidders to inspect the property ahead of time and check the paper history on the chain of title before the auction.
+See FAQ’s on “Reviewing Property Title History”

-Site inspections must be held outside of the property boundaries, trespassing is not allowed.
+Site inspections must be held outside of the property boundaries; trespassing is not allowed.
 All property is sold “as is” and is not guaranteed.
 There are no refunds, and all sales are final.
 See the “Terms of the Property Tax Division Public Auction Sales” at the top of this page for more information.

 Why are county treasurers selling mobile homes?